What They Do: Broadcast and sound engineering technicians set up, operate, and maintain the electrical equipment for media programs.

-Employment of audio and visual equipment technicians is projected to grow 12 percent through 2024, faster than the average for all occupations.
+Employment of audio and visual equipment technicians is projected to grow 12 percent over the next ten years, much faster than the average for all occupations.
 More audio and video technicians should be needed to set up new equipment or upgrade and maintain old, complex systems for a variety of organizations.

-More companies are increasing their video budgets so they can use video conferencing to reduce travel costs and communicate worldwide with other offices and clients.
-An increase in the use of digital signs for schools, hospitals, and hotels also will lead to higher demand for audio and video equipment technicians.
+More companies are increasing their audio and video budgets so they can use video conferencing to reduce travel costs and communicate worldwide with other offices and clients.
+In addition, an increase in the use of digital signs across a wide variety of industries, such as schools, hospitals, restaurants, hotels, and retail stores should lead to higher demand for audio and video equipment technicians.

-In addition, schools and universities are seeking to improve their audio and video capabilities to attract and keep the best students.
-They are building classrooms with interactive whiteboards and video equipment so teachers can give more interactive multimedia presentations and record their lectures.
+Schools and universities are also seeking to improve their audio and video capabilities in order to attract and keep the best students.
+More audio and visual technicians may be needed to install and maintain interactive whiteboards and wireless projectors so teachers can give multimedia presentations and record lectures.

 Competition for jobs will be strong.
 This occupation attracts many applicants who are interested in working with the latest technology and electronic equipment.
 Many applicants also are attracted to working in the radio and television industry.